Mark Hunt: Continuation in UFC

 Hunt faced Roy Nelson on 20 September 2014, at UFC Fight Night 52.
 He won the fight via knockout in the second round.
 The win earned Hunt his first Performance of the Night bonus award, and the World MMA Awards' 2014 Knockout of the Year award.

 On 21 October 2014, it was announced that Hunt would replace injured UFC Heavyweight Champion Cain Velasquez in the main event of UFC 180.
 He faced off against Fabrício Werdum for the interim UFC Heavyweight Championship.
 Despite having early success and dropping Werdum twice, Hunt lost the fight via TKO in the second round.

 Hunt faced Stipe Miocic on 10 May 2015, at UFC Fight Night 65.
 He lost the fight via TKO in the fifth round.
-Miocic set a UFC record for the most strikes landed in a fight, outlanding Hunt 361 – 48 over the duration of the bout.
+Miocic set a UFC record for the most strikes landed in a fight, outlanding Hunt 361–48 over the duration of the bout.

 Hunt faced Antônio Silva in a rematch on 15 November 2015, at UFC 193.
 Hunt won the fight via TKO, after dropping Silva with a straight right up against the fence at 3:41 of the first round.

 Hunt faced Frank Mir on 20 March 2016, at UFC Fight Night 85.
 He won the fight via KO in the first round after sending Mir to the canvas with a right hand.
 He was awarded with Performance of the Night for his efforts.
 It was later announced that Mir failed an in-competition drug test.

-Despite talks about Hunt's current contract being his last, on 14 April 2016, it was announced that Hunt had signed a new six-fight, multi-million dollar contract with the UFC.
+Despite talks about Hunt's current contract being his last, on 14 April 2016, it was announced that Hunt had signed a new six-fight, multi-million-dollar contract with the UFC.

 Hunt faced a returning Brock Lesnar on 9 July 2016, at UFC 200.
 He lost the fight via unanimous decision.
 However, on 15 July, it was revealed that Lesnar had tested positive for a banned substance in a pre-fight drug test.
 The test result was conducted on 28, 11 June days prior to the fight, and was flagged by USADA as a potential anti-doping violation.
 On 19 July, the UFC announced that Lesnar tested positive for the same banned substance in a second, in-competition sample.
-On 23 August, the Nevada Athletic Commission confirmed that Lesnar twice tested positive for the estrogen blocker clomiphene, and that he has been temporarily suspended.
+On 23 August, the Nevada Athletic Commission confirmed that Lesnar twice tested positive for the oestrogen blocker clomiphene, and that he has been temporarily suspended.
 Due to Lesnar's positive tests, the result of the fight was changed to a no contest.